jopibr/pebmed/README.md

 Hi friends of mine, how you're all doing?

-I hope everyboory's ok!
+I hope everybody's ok!

-So let's describe what i've done!
+So....let's describe what i've done!

 The project sent was developed using following technologies: